Skip to Main Content

 Chiari Type IV Malformation

 Type IV is rare and involves an incomplete or underdeveloped Cerebellum.
 This is also referred to as Cerebellar Hypoplasia.
-In this type of CM the cerebellum is in its normal position in relation to the Foramen Magnum but parts of it are missing.
+In this type of CM, the cerebellum is in its normal position with the foramen magnum, but parts of it are missing.

 Symptoms of Chiari Malformation